 The following is an excerpt from a tract I published a few years after my son’s death.
-Although I could not imagine it, God has given me much more than simply a reason to get out of bed (which I had thought would be enough) but He has give me laughter and happiness, days filled with joy and nights of sweet rest.
+After being diagnosed with a brain tumor, our youngest son fought hard and lived bravely for nine months, and was just shy of fourteen when God healed him.
+Not in the way we planned for, prayed for or expected but by taking our sweet Tyler home to Heaven.
+Although I could not imagine it, God has given me much more than simply a reason to get out of bed (which I had thought would be enough) but He has given me laughter and happiness, days filled with joy and nights of sweet rest.
 He has proven Himself faithful and restored my hope.
 I wrote these thoughts to be an encouragement to anyone grieving or going through a time when it appears that hope is lost.

 Where do I get this hope?
 And how do I have this assurance?
 Because God’s word is true and God’s word is filled with great and mighty promises.
 Just a year before my son was diagnosed with the inoperable brain tumor, he had asked Jesus Christ to be his savior.
 God’s word says in Romans 10:13, “For whosoever shall call upon the name of the Lord shall be saved.”
 That is a promise and because of it, I know my son was saved.

 God’s word also promises all those who have trusted Christ that “to be absent from the body [is] to be present with the Lord” (2 Corinthians 5:8).
 As soon as he took his last breath here, my son awoke in Heaven.
 I can be certain that he has not only seen saints like Moses and Elijah or Peter and Paul, but he has also seen his grandparents and, most of all, he has seen Jesus.
 And one day I will be reunited with him in Heaven – for eternity!